MarFerPra/jobs-cms/README.md

 #### Creating a job object with nested attributes (Contract, Category and Keywords)

-Send a POST request to `/jobs` with a job object a parameter, with its proper attributes and adding `category_attributes`, `contract_attributes` or `keywords_attributes[]` to create each model attached to the job.
+Send a POST request to `/jobs` with a job object as parameter, with its proper attributes and adding `category_attributes`, `contract_attributes` or `keywords_attributes[]` to create each model attached to the job.
 Such as:

 ![Creating job with nested attributes](http://i1268.photobucket.com/albums/jj576/marcofp0/jobs-cms/nested-attr_zps1eoyyvtp.png)